daveschudel/Fedora-KDE/README.md

 Disable it at your own risk.

 I've never seen anything installed from the Fedora or RPMFusion repositories that caused an SELinux exception, except for some stuff in Wine.
-For me it's always been something where I downloaded a binary or compiled from source.
+For me it's mostly been something where I downloaded a binary or compiled from source.

  If you install <code>setroubleshoot</code> (I recommend it) it will give you a detailed description of what the problem is.
 If you get an SELinux alert something is trying to write where it doesn't have permission.
 If the app should be able to write there you can tell SELinux to allow that app to access that file.